v1kko/daetools/trunk/daetools-package/daetools/docs/tutorials-basic.rst

 .. |t_15| replace:: Declaring nested state transitions.

-.. |t_17| replace:: Developing interactive operating procedures.
+.. |t_16| replace:: Using DAE Tools variables and NumPy functions to solve a simple stationary 1D heat conduction
+                    by manually assembling Finite Element stiffness matrix and load vector.

-.. |t_19| replace:: Using TCPIP Log and TCPIPLogServer.
+.. |t_17| replace:: Using TCPIP Log and TCPIPLogServer.

-.. |t_20| replace:: Using code-generators (Modelica, gPROMS, FMI for co-simulation),
-                    exporting GNU Octave/Matlab MEX functions and Simulink S-functions.

-.. |t_21| replace:: Using DAE Tools variables and NumPy functions to generate and solve a simple ODE system.
+.. |t_18| replace:: Using DAE Tools variables and NumPy functions to generate and solve a simple ODE system.

-.. |t_23| replace:: Using the C++ MPI code generator.

 .. _whats_the_time: